-The decision to bring these two organizations together is a bold effort that Rising Ground and Edwin Gould started some time ago, building upon a strong historical connection between the organizations.
-Edwin Gould’s nieces and nephews were adopted through Rising Ground (then named Leake & Watts) in the early 20th century.
-He provided significant personal financial support to Rising Ground, which led to the construction of buildings on our campus that stand to this day, as well as an enduring endowment fund.
+Of particular relevance to the longstanding connection between Edwin Gould and Rising Ground, Edwin Gould’s nieces and nephews were adopted through Rising Ground (then named Leake & Watts) in the early 20th century.
+He provided significant personal financial support to Rising Ground, which led to the construction of buildings on our Yonkers campus, as well as an enduring endowment fund.